MicrosoftDocs/powerapps-docs/powerapps-docs/cards/overview.md

 ### Add data and connect to services with connectors

-Leverage connectors to work with enterprise data and invoke cloud-based functions safely and securely in your cards.
+Leverage Power Platfrom connectors to work with enterprise data and invoke cloud-based functions safely and securely in your cards.

 The lightweight runtime of cards securely handles tokens for each participant in the card transaction, enabling data-rich and powerful scenarios that respect security boundaries within an organization.